1

 Objection: “Why cut military spending?
 Just allocate more money to health research.”

 Response: It’s about reallocating finite resources, not printing money.
 The world’s top scientists, engineers, and manufacturing capacity are limited.
-A direct, treaty-bound reallocation forces a real shift.
+A direct, treaty-bound reallocation encourages a real shift.
 Cutting 1% from military budgets doesn’t just move dollars; it frees physicists and data scientists from building weapons to curing Alzheimer’s.

 “What About Defense Industry Jobs?”